 The most reliable way to detect carotid stenosis is by means of a Doppler ultrasound study.
 It is a non-invasive examination that is done on an outpatient basis in the same clinic as the angiologist and vascular surgeon.
 It enables the degree of stenosis to be measured, and the characteristics and evolution of the atherosclerotic plaque to be assessed, to determine the most appropriate treatment in each case.

 Given the risk of an arterial deficit in the brain when a carotid stenosis is detected, treatment should be started to control the risk factors and prevent its progression.
-Surgical repair is usually indicated when the stenosis exceeds 70% carotid lumen narrowing, both in asymptomatic cases and in those with symptoms (patients who have already suffered a stroke due to stenosis).
+Surgical repair is usually indicated when the stenosis exceeds 70 per cent carotid lumen narrowing, both in asymptomatic cases and in those with symptoms (patients who have already suffered a stroke due to stenosis).

 What does carotid surgery involve?